home pics archive about

 10:04 PM, Oct 19, 2006

 R.A.
-Heller cut in with:
+Heller interjected:

 All right Douche Bigalow, just because you know the intracacies of your website and I do not does not mean you get to be hostile.
 I do not see one of those handy RSS link buttons, or even a link for your feed on your homepage.